john-a-ellis/Credit_Card_Fraud/README.md

 ## Part 3 Feature Engineering and Data Preprocessing
 After performing a descriptive analysis of the data a number of features were dropped or created then encoded/transformed and scaled:
-1. *Dropped Features*: 'First' Name, 'Last' Name, 'cc_num', 'street', 'city', 'state', 'dob', 'Trans_num', 'Unix_time', 'Lat', 'Long', 'Merch_lat', 'Merch_long'
+1. **Dropped Features**: 'First' Name, 'Last' Name, 'cc_num', 'street', 'city', 'state', 'dob', 'Trans_num', 'Unix_time', 'Lat', 'Long', 'Merch_lat', 'Merch_long'
-2. *Created Features*: 'Region', an amalgamation of U.S. States according to the  U.S. Bureau of Economic Analysis.
+2. **Created Features**: 'Region', an amalgamation of U.S. States according to the  U.S. Bureau of Economic Analysis.
 Age_years, the age of the cardholder based on the difference between today's date and the cardholders DOB.
 Distance_km, the distance between the cardholders latitude and longitude and the merchants latitude and longitude.
-3. *Encoded Features*: binary or get_dummies encoding - 'catagories', 'gender', 'region'.
+3. **Encoded Features**: binary or get_dummies encoding - 'catagories', 'gender', 'region'.
 Target encoding - merchants, jobs.
+Target encoding was used for feature preservation without losing the
-4. *Transformed Features*: amt (Transaction Amount) due to the very high dispersion in this feature it was transformed by the natural log.
+4. **Transformed Features**: amt (Transaction Amount) due to the very high dispersion in this feature it was transformed by the natural log.
 5. The resulting dataset after all preprocessing steps were applied was scaled using the standard_scaler, and split into training and testing sets with 75% of the data used for training and 25% was used for testing.
 Due to the very high imbalance in target labels (classes) the training and test splits were reviewed to ensure an adequate number of labels were assigned to each set.
                 `Average class probability in data set:     0.003860`
                 `Average class probability in training set: 0.003839`